mobx-little-router/mobx-little-router/README.md

 - *State management* and *change detection* that lives completely within MobX.
 This means you have a single source of truth and a single place to change *all* data in your application.

-- View-agnostic routing capabilities.
-This means adapters other than React can be created by hooking into the router state.

 - Support for *dynamically* loaded routes on both client and server environments.
 This is key for building modern-day [progressive web apps](https://developers.google.com/web/progressive-web-apps/).

-- Custom *middleware* support for adding custom logic to how router events are handled.
+- [*Middleware*](./packages/mobx-little-router/docs/advanced/middleware.md) layer that provides extensibility to the router.

 - Server-side rendering support (SSR) and integration with express server.

+- View-agnostic routing capabilities.
+This means adapters other than React can be created by hooking into the router state.

 ## Quick start